wxhdh/Crop-GPA-2.0/README.md

 * Model/Fusion.py: Fuse the two fine-tuned models to obtain the final prediction model.

 ## Citation
 If you use Crop-GPA 2.0, please cite our paper: Yujia Gao, Meng Wang, Mengjie Cai, Le Gao, Quan Lu and Zhenyu Yue*.
-Crop-GPA 2.0：a pre-trained framework for crop genotype-phenotype associations prediction, 2025, Submitted.
+Crop-GPA 2.0: A pre-trained framework with multi-scale fusion for crop genotype-phenotype association prediction, 2025, Submitted.